Copyright 2014-17 Graham Berrisford.

 We define a logical social system as a set of interrelated roles and rules.

-And then, we can measure the complexity of a particular social group in terms of those roles and rules.
+And then, we can measure the complexity of a particular social entity in terms of those roles and rules.

 A complexity measure must assume a system is bounded.

 You must exclude entities and activities outside the system, in its environment.

 E.g. in measuring the complexity of a retail shop, you ought to ignore

 the remote payment card systems that enable payment card transactions.

 A complexity measure must define the atomicity of components.